A Possibility in Algorithmic Fairness: Can Calibration and Equal Error Rates Be Reconciled?: A Loss-Minimizing Algorithm

 \section{A Loss-Minimizing Algorithm}

-After checking that our fairness criteria are feasible in a given setting, a natural next step is to search for the optimal fair solution, i.e.\ to identify the most informative score $\hat{p}$ that minimizes the decision-maker's loss subject to our fairness constraints.
-Our strategy is to first estimate the most accurate score $p^* = \bb{E}[Y|X,A]$ without regard to fairness, and then to use the estimate in two separate stages.
-First, identify the error rates that minimize loss subject to the fairness conditions (Section 3.1).
-Second, identify the most informative calibrated $\hat p$ that gives rise to those error rates at the decision-maker's cutoff $\bar p$ (Section 3.2).
-Generalizations of the algorithm are developed in the appendix and listed at the end of this section.
+After checking that our fairness criteria are feasible in a given setting, a natural next step is to search for the constrained optimal solution, i.e.\ to identify the most accurate score $\hat{p}$ that minimizes the decision-maker's loss subject to our fairness constraints.
+Our strategy is to first estimate the most accurate score $p^* = \bb{E}[Y|X,A]$ without regard to fairness, and then to transform the estimate in two separate stages.
+First, we identify the error rates that minimize loss subject to the fairness conditions (Section~3.1).
+Second, we identify the MSE-minimizing calibrated scores $\hat p$ that gives rise to those error rates at the decision-maker's cutoff $\bar p$ (Section~3.2).
+Lastly, we lay out extensions of the algorithm that can accommodate practical use cases (Section 3.3).